Share this

 What drives costs up

-- Basement work - from around £6,000/m² for the basement element alone
+Basement work - from around £6,000/m² for the basement element alone.
+A fundamentally different type of construction with its own structural, drainage, and waterproofing challenges.

-- Constrained or difficult sites - party wall complications, narrow access, parking permits
+Constrained or difficult sites - party wall complications, narrow access, parking permits, and restricted working hours all add cost and programme.

-- Listed building status - specialist contractors, more exacting specification, longer consents
+Listed building status - specialist contractors, more exacting specification, longer consents, and closer scrutiny from conservation officers.

-- Poor existing condition - older houses reveal surprises once opened up
+Poor existing condition - older houses reveal surprises once opened up.
+Allow a proper contingency.

-- Full gas removal - terminating the mains supply and converting to all-electric adds cost but is standard on EnerPHit projects
+Full gas removal - terminating the mains supply and converting to all-electric adds cost but is standard on EnerPHit projects and increasingly the right long-term decision.

-- Non-standard construction - cross-laminated timber has real environmental advantages but can add around 10% compared with standard blockwork
+Non-standard construction - recycled steel beams has real environmental advantages but can add around 10% compared with standard steel.

 What keeps costs down

-- Clear, complete drawings before going to tender - contractors price risk; reduce uncertainty and they price more keenly
+Clear, complete drawings before going to tender - contractors price risk.
+Reduce uncertainty in the information you give them and they price more keenly.

-- Realistic specification from the start - scope creep mid-build is the single most consistent driver of cost overrun
+Realistic specification from the start - scope creep mid-build is the single most consistent driver of cost overrun.
+Decide what you want before you start, not while the scaffolding is up.

-- Fabric-first design - getting insulation, airtightness, and structure right before spending on systems saves money over the building's lifetime
+Fabric-first design - getting insulation, airtightness, and structure right before spending on systems saves money over the building's lifetime.
+A well-insulated building needs a smaller heat pump.
+A leaky one makes any heating system work harder.

-- Early QS involvement - a quantity surveyor reviewing cost implications as the design develops produces reliably better outcomes than one reviewing a completed set
+Early QS involvement - a quantity surveyor reviewing cost implications as the design develops produces reliably better outcomes than one reviewing a completed set.
+The cost of their involvement is usually recovered many times over.

 A note on VAT